 Top Spots to Celebrate the Fourth

-Live music: Browse the shops and eateries, and hear free live music from 12 p.m. to 7 p.m.
+Live music: Browse the shops, eateries, and special exhibits, and hear free live music from 12 p.m. to 8 p.m.

 Showtime: Around 9:30 p.m., more than 10,000 fireworks are launched over the Bay from two locations and synchronized to a custom sound track.